opnsense/docs/source/manual/settingsmenu.rst

 ..
 Warning::
     Before considering the use of manual selected interfaces, make sure to read this chapter so you are aware of the pitfalls upfront.
-Misconfigurations likely lead to a non accesible web interface and or missing ssh access.
+Misconfigurations likely lead to a non accesible web interface and/or missing ssh access.

 Both the WebUI and the Secure Shell server support the option to only listen on specific interfaces, the use of this option